Riho Sayashi

 Riho Sayashi (鞘師里保, Sayashi Riho) is a Japanese actress, singer and dancer.
-She is a former member of the Japanese pop group Morning Musume and the duo Peaberry.
-In 2019, she became a touring member of Babymetal, including in their performance at Glastonbury Festival 2019.
+She is a former member of the Japanese pop group Morning Musume.
+In 2019, she was a touring member of Babymetal, including in their performance at Glastonbury Festival 2019.

 Career

 Prior to joining Morning Musume, Sayashi was a student of Actor's School Hiroshima (ASH), which graduates include Suzuka Nakamoto, Himeka Nakamoto, members of Perfume, and Ruru Dambara.

 2010: Early career

 Sayashi was one of the winners of the Jc&Jk actress audition and got a chance to perform in Morning Musume's Fashionable stage play.

 2011–2015: Morning Musume

 Sayashi passed Morning Musume's ninth generation auditions, along with Erina Ikuta, Kanon Suzuki, and former Hello!
 Pro Egg member Mizuki Fukumura.
 The ninth generation members debuted in Morning Musume January 2, at the Hello!
 Project 2011 Winter ~Kangei Shinsen Matsuri~ concert.
 Sayashi's first single with Morning Musume is titled "Maji Desu ka Ska!".

 On March 27, 2011, it was announced Sayashi would be replacing Erina Mano for the radio show Mano Deli, renaming it Riho Deli.
 Sayashi was the only ninth generation member to receive solo lines in "Only You".
 On July 29, 2011, Sayashi was out of events for a few weeks to rest due to ischium nerve pain on her right side.

 In July 2012, it was announced that Sayashi will be part of the new Hello!
 Project duo Peaberry, along with S/mileage's Ayaka Wada, and that they would perform their original song "Cabbage Hakusho" at the Hello!
 Project summer concerts.
 They were formed alongside the group DIY♡ to be part of Hello!
 Satoyama Life.

 On October 29, 2015, it was announced that Sayashi will graduate from Morning Musume '15 on December 31, 2015, during the annual Hello!
 Project Countdown Live.
 On December 29, 2015, Morning Musume '15 released their 60th single; this was the last Morning Musume single to feature Sayashi.

 On December 31, 2015, Sayashi graduated from Morning Musume and became an artist under Hello!
 Project.